bestlab/Ising-Model/README.md

 energy terms.
 The code uses Boltzmann machine learning (following Lapedes, Giraud, & Jarzynski arXiv:1207.2484) to learn these parameters given a set of trajectory frames where all possible contacts have been delineated in the code.
-To run the code, use the "run_ising.sh" script located in the "Ising-Model/scripts" folder.
-The script requires as input a conf file, several examples of which are located in the "swDCA" folder.
-The conf file specifies input and output directories and files as well as learning parameters.
-An MSA file must be specified and provided.
-Several examples are located in the "swDCA" folder.
-Currently, the code supports MSAs in FASTA (.fas) format, as well as MSAs of HP model sequences (.hp).
+To run the code, use the "run_ising.sh" script.
+The script requires as input a conf file. one example of which is located in the "example" folder.
+The conf file specifies input and output directories and the location of the MD trajectory for the input data.

 All simulation code is written in C++ and has been successfully compiled by the author with C++17 and C++14 compilers.
 The code may not compile on every computer setup, may require modifications to source code or installation of additional libraries/compilers to compile, and may not be robust to all input parameters.
-The swDCA code has been tested for its ability to produce energy models which, when sampled, can reproduce the one- and two-site frequencies of the input MSA to within a user-defined accuracy.
+The ising code has been tested for its ability to produce energy models which, when sampled, can reproduce the single and pairwise contact frequencies of an input trajectory to within a user-defined accuracy.
 However, for very high accuracy (low error tolerance), the code may take infeasibly long to run.
-This may be especially true for longer protein sequences.
+This may be especially true for proteins with longer sequences.
 Note that compilation (which can be achieved with the "make" command in the "swDCA" directories) and use require that the Armadillo linear algebra library for C++ be installed.